-is open to every musician from all over the world with a focus on classical music.
+is open to every musician from all over the world with a focus on classical music, folk/traditional music, jazz and musical.
 It is dedicated to promote musical culture under the banner of world peace and understanding among nations.
-The competition will be held in the following disciplines: piano, strings, wind instruments, accordeon, percussion, voice, Lied duo and chamber music.
+The competition will be held in the following disciplines for classical music: piano, strings, wind instruments, accordeon, percussion, voice, Lied duo and chamber music.
+As well as folk/traditional music instruments, jazz and musical.
 Each discipline is divided into different age categories: Youth, Junior, Intermediate, Advanced, Senior and Amateur.
 There is no age limit for the participants.

 All competitors are required to submit video recording materials for the audition and qualified judges will evaluate them.
 The final selection of winners will be based solely on the video recordings submitted.
 Multiple winners will be chosen in each of the disciplines.